-You can make this classic breakfast takeout option at home!
+You can make this classic Starbucks copycat recipe at home!

 My first encounter with the Starbucks spinach feta wrap was during my internship at Saturday Night Live – pretty much every cast member and staff writer requested it on our daily Starbucks runs for them (ah, the glamour of being an intern).
 Once I tried it myself I totally understood why it’s so popular!

-This wrap is easy to eat on the go, filling and flavorful and for a quick morning meal, it’s pretty cheap at roughly $5 with tax.
+This Starbucks copycat recipe wrap is easy to eat on the go, filling and flavorful and for a quick morning meal, it’s pretty cheap at roughly $5 with tax.
 Naturally, we had try making this at home!

 This wrap includes an egg white “patty,” sun-dried tomatoes, spinach and feta, all bundled up in a tortilla.
 Starbucks uses a thin flatbread for this wrap, but I found that a tortilla was easier.

 Here was the test and process of making it:

 Since this is a copycat recipe, playing with it too much will make it taste different from the real deal at Starbucks.
 But it’s your kitchen, your rules.
 So here’s what I recommend changing:

 Spinach and sun-dried tomatoes are a great combo here, but you can use kale or swiss chard instead.
 And if tomatoes aren’t your thing, opt for roasted red bell peppers (fresh, canned or jarred).

 You can also swap sun-dried tomatoes with regular cherry or grape tomatoes, chopped in half and cooked down.
 Keep in mind that sun-dried tomatoes are better in wraps because they’re not as juicy/wet, while using regular tomatoes may result in soggy wraps!